 Want a Student's Perspective?

-Rausser College Peer Advisors are also available to offer personal viewpoints and experiences to current and prospective Rausser students in order to ease the transition to UC Berkeley, provide a support network for the undergraduate experience, and promote the many opportunities available at the College to help create the most fulfilling undergraduate experiences possible for others.
+Rausser College Peer Advising Leaders (PALs) are available during the Fall and Spring semesters to offer personal viewpoints and experience to current and prospective Rausser students in order to help ease the transition to UC Berkeley, provide a support network for the undergraduate experience, and promote the many opportunities available in RCNR.
+You can learn more and meet the current year’s PALs here.